nathanrhoda/nftgame/README.md

 # nftgame
-nft game playing around with changing metadata once nft's are minted
+nft game basic minting and reading minted nft as bare bones as possible

 # Pre-Requisites